 Deal With Shock: Even if the puppy’s breathing and heart continue unabated, a bite injury can cause shock.
 He might be bleeding on the inside of the body from deep bites or bruising, and the shock may kill him in less than 20 minutes.
 Keep him warm, and his head lowered, and get him to the vet as soon as possible.

 Restrain Your Puppy: Bites are very painful, and in order to treat the baby dog—and keep him from making the injury worse—you’ll need to restrain your puppy.
-As long as the pup can breathe well, you can safely muzzle him.

 Control Bleeding: As with people, applying steady constant pressure is the best way to control bleeding.
 Most bite wounds don’t bleed a great deal, and applying a clean soft washcloth with firm pressure should stop the bleeding within about five minutes.

 Provide Pain Relief: Until you get a pain prescription from the vet, you can use an ice pack to relieve the discomfort.
 Soak a washcloth with cold water, ring it out, place over the wound and apply the ice pack on top.
-Use the ice treatment for 10 minutes at a time several times a day or as recommended by your veterinarian.

 For Serious Eye and Belly Bites